FZJ-JSC/JUBE/docs/commandline.rst

    show only logs for specified commands

 ``DIRECTORY``
-   directory which contain benchmarks, default: .
+   directory which contains benchmarks, default: .

 .. index:: status